richardsc/nb/README.md

 * Tell others of the project and invite discussion of features (especially database design).

-### 2013-03
+### 2013-03 to 2013-12

 * Based on experience in everyday use, firm up the database design.
+(Q: should there be a history feature so that editing actions can be undone?)

-* Invite other developers to work on editor-based versions.
+* Investigate interest in editor-based versions.

-* Develop a trial web-based version.
+* Possibly develop a web-based version.

 ## Using nb